New U.S. Consulate General Hermosillo Project

 Art

 The permanent art collection curated by OBO’s Office of Art in Embassies encompasses a diverse range of artistic media such as painting, photography, ceramics, textiles, and sculptures created by artists from both the United States and Mexico.
-Through site-specific commissions, the collection reflects a deep understanding of the richness, diversity, and interconnectedness of U.S., Mexican, and Mexican-American cultural heritage.
-The collection and commissions foster a meaningful dialogue that emphasizes shared values between the people of the United States and Mexico.
+Through site-specific commissions, the collection reflects a deep understanding of the richness and interconnectedness of U.S., Mexican, and Mexican-American cultural heritage.